-Florida has many more cities and towns (we have reviews of 135 FL towns on this site vs. 42 for Arizona ), so it has to win in any “choice” contest.
+Florida has many more cities and towns (we have reviews of 135 FL towns on this site vs. 42 for Arizona ), so it has to win any “choice” contest.
 It has towns and cities along the gulf (Pensacola), along the north coast (St. Augustine), in the interior (Ocala), and in the southeast (Miami), and southwest (Fort Myers).
 Florida has any number of college towns, large and small.
 It also has many charming smaller towns such as Winter Park, Lake Mary, and Key West.
 Arizona, by contrast, is mostly concentrated around the Phoenix area, with smaller offshoots to the north (Sedona, Prescott, Flagstaff), and south (Tucson).
 Most of the towns around the Phoenix area are suburban and often predominated by new growth.
 Arizona has some nice places to live, but they are fewer in number.

 Choice of Active Communities

-At Topretirements we count 76 communities in our Arizona Directory of Active Communities, vs. 211 in our Florida Directory.
-Arizona has the original active adult community (Sun City), but Florida probably gets the edge for the diversity of communities available in that state, as well as having the largest (The Villages).
+At Topretirements we count 320 communities in our Arizona Directory of Active Communities, vs. 960 in our Florida Directory.
+Arizona has the original active adult community (Sun City), but Florida gets the edge for the diversity of communities available in that state, as well as having the largest (The Villages).

 Aesthetics and Intangibles